2023 Most Popular Visual & Performing Arts Associate Degree Schools in the New England Region

 Full Visual & Performing Arts at Community College of Rhode Island Report

-Housatonic Community College came in at #7 in this year’s edition of the Most Popular Visual & Performing Arts Associate Degree Schools in the New England Region ranking.
+Housatonic Community College ranked #7 on this year’s Most Popular Visual & Performing Arts Associate Degree Schools in the New England Region list.
 Located in the city of Bridgeport, Housatonic Community College is a public school with a small student population.

 Of the 27 students majoring in visual and performing arts at Housatonic Community College, 26% are male and 74% are female.